-As a result of this change, there will be a reduction in Amtrak operating costs for equipment maintenance, and CCJPA's funding requirement for Amtrak Operations will be reduced.
-This reduction in costs under the Amtrak Operations funding request has not yet been reflected in the funding request as of this writing because it is still under analysis; however, it will be finalized prior to submission to the CalSTA.
+As a result of this change, there will be a reduction in Amtrak operating costs for equipment maintenance, and CCJPA's funding requirement for Amtrak Operations is reduced by 25%.
 Given that SJJPA will hold the new maintenance contract for equipment used in the Capitol Corridor service, SJJPA will request funding on behalf of Capitol Corridor for equipment maintenance costs in its FY 2024-25 and FY 2025-26 ABP funding request.